KishanYern/Discord-Stock-Bot/ReadME.md

 Current price of AAPL is: $190.32
 ```

 To handle invalid stock names, the function will throw an error leading the discord bot to reply accordingly.
-It will also log the error in the console, but will not stop the bot from running.
-An example is as follows:
+It will also log the error in the console, but will not stop the bot from running. <br />
+Usage:

 ```
 Command: